Reasons to Hire a Fractional CMO in 2024

 Reason 2: It Frees Up Marketing Resources for Other Things

-If someone in your organization is running your marketing operation but is not a marketing professional by trade, that is an inefficient allocation of resources--even if that person is the CEO.
+Suppose someone in your organization is running your marketing operation but is not a marketing professional by trade.
+In that case, that is an inefficient allocation of resources--even if that person is the CEO.
 Chances are, that person rose to their position by demonstrating skills in some area of business outside of marketing, but marketing is now taking up a good chunk of their time.

 In addition, if marketing responsibility is dispersed within the organization to, for example, your sales team, that is inefficient too.
 Executives should focus on leading and managing their chosen business function and sales teams should ALWAYS be fully focused on making sales.
 A fractional CMO allows you to better allocate your human capital resources and let them focus on what they do best.